AxisCommunications/acap-integration-examples-aws/images-to-aws-s3/README.md

 The application consists of the following AWS resources.

 - API Gateway
+- API Gateway Lambda authorizer
+- Access token stored in Secrets Manager
 - Lambda function
-- Secret stored in Secrets Manager
 - S3 bucket

 As the camera is not able to sign requests using [AWS Signature Version 4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) we need to include a Lambda function to handle this step.
-Rather than sending images directly from the Axis camera to AWS S3 we instead send them to an API Gateway which then forwards them to the Lambda function.
-In the function we authorize the request by comparing the provided access token to an access token stored in Secrets Manager.
-If the provided access token is deemed valid the function proceeds with uploading the provided image to an AWS S3 bucket.
+Rather than sending images directly from the Axis camera to AWS S3 we instead send them to an API Gateway.
+The API Gateway uses a Lambda authorizer that compares the provided access token to an access token stored in Secrets Manager.
+If the provided access token is deemed valid the API Gateway forwards the request to a Lambda function which proceeds with uploading the provided image to an AWS S3 bucket.

 ## Prerequisites